dkazakov8/dk-docs/src/txt/pages/formConfigure/examples/ExampleDefault.txt

 import { Form } from 'comp/form';
 import { TypeGlobals, TypeInputTextConfig } from 'models';
-import { AbsViewModel, useStore } from 'hooks/useStore';
+import { useStore, ViewModel } from 'hooks/useStore';
-import { transformers } from 'compSystem/transformers';
+import { classToObservableAuto } from 'compSystem/transformers';
 import { fieldValidators } from 'utils';

 import styles from '../FormConfigure.scss';